Six Super Easy Steps to Start Creating Videos to Share Your Lab Expectations

 - Post Your Product.
 Decide where you are going to keep your videos…YouTube has an easy upload process and offers choices including making videos public or private.
 Check your institution policy to make sure there are not restrictions on what you post.
 Also, some skills videos may be sensitive in nature, so weigh the options of where to store them.

-If you would like to see a sample video of lab ground rules being shared, check out this video!
+If you would like to see a sample, check out this lab ground rules video!